-- Grants awarded under the Hiring Activity enable volunteer, combination, and career fire departments to restore staffing levels to attain a more effective level of response and a safer incident scene.
-FEMA awards Hiring Activity grants directly to volunteer, combination, and career fire departments to help fire departments increase their cadre of frontline firefighters by providing financial assistance in three categories: - Rehire: Rehiring firefighters who were laid-off within the two years prior to the start of the application period. - Retention: Retaining firefighters facing imminent layoff within 120 days of the close of the application period; or, - New Hire: Hire additional new firefighters.
+Grants awarded under the Hiring Activity enable volunteer, combination, and career fire departments to restore staffing levels to attain a more effective level of response and a safer incident scene.
+FEMA awards Hiring Activity grants directly to volunteer, combination, and career fire departments to help fire departments increase their cadre of frontline firefighters by providing financial assistance in three categories:

-- Full-time positions are those that are scheduled for at least 2,080 hours per year (e.g., 40 hours per week, 52 weeks per year). - Since the goal of the SAFER Grant Program is to enhance incident scene safety, all applicants must certify that the primary assignment (more than 50 percent of the time) of all SAFER-funded positions will be on an operational fire suppression vehicle, regardless of collateral duties.
+- Rehire: Rehiring firefighters who were laid-off within the two years prior to the start of the application period. - Retention: Retaining firefighters facing imminent layoff within 120 days of the close of the application period; or, - New Hire: Hire additional new firefighters. - Full-time positions are those that are scheduled for at least 2,080 hours per year (e.g., 40 hours per week, 52 weeks per year). - Since the goal of the SAFER Grant Program is to enhance incident scene safety, all applicants must certify that the primary assignment (more than 50 percent of the time) of all SAFER-funded positions will be on an operational fire suppression vehicle, regardless of collateral duties.

 I have an open SAFER Program award(s).
-May I still apply under the FY 2022 SAFER Program?
+May I still apply under the next application period?

 Yes.
-However, because the possibility exists that the period of performance on the open grant award(s) and the FY 2022 grant period of performance will overlap, you need to ensure that the start of your FY 2022 grant does not depend on the completion of your open grant(s), or that receipt of a FY 2022 SAFER Program award will not impact your ability to continue with and/or complete your open grant award(s).
-The grant activities requested in the FY 2022 SAFER Program must supplement the current award(s) and cannot be for the same activities, expenditures, or personnel funded under the open grant award(s).
-Applicants with an active SAFER Program award who wish to apply under the FY 2022 SAFER Program are subject to the guidelines and requirements outlined in the FY 2022 SAFER Program NOFO.
+However, because the possibility exists that the period of performance on the open grant award(s) and the next grant period of performance will overlap, you need to ensure that the start of your new grant does not depend on the completion of your open grant(s), or that receipt of a new award will not impact your ability to continue with and/or complete your open grant award(s).
+The grant activities requested in the new grant must supplement the current award(s) and cannot be for the same activities, expenditures, or personnel funded under the open grant award(s).
+Applicants with an active SAFER Program award who wish to apply under another SAFER open application period are subject to the guidelines and requirements outlined in the SAFER Program NOFO.

-What are the requirements if a Hiring Activity applicant wants to apply under the Rehire or Retention categories?
+What are the requirements if applying under the Rehire or Retention categories?